SoiZig

 • "May the entire universe be filled with peace and joy, love and light."

-• Yoga Teacher: "May the light of truth overcome all darkness."
+• Yoga Teacher only: "May the light of truth overcome all darkness."

 • "Victory to that light!"

-• Yoga Teacher: "Jai Śri satgura maharaj ki!"
+• Yoga Teacher only: "Jai Śri satgura maharaj ki!"

 • "Jai!"